 Staying in School

-Those students whose academic performance falls below standards prescribed in the catalog will be placed on academic warning, probation, and may even receive notice of dismissal (see the catalog for details).
-If a students realize they are getting behind in classes or having problems studying, they should ask for assistance.
+Those students whose academic performance falls below the standards prescribed in the catalog will be placed on academic warning, probation, and may even receive notice of dismissal (see the catalog for details).
+If students realize they are getting behind in classes or having problems studying, they should ask for assistance.
 The first source of support is the professor in a particular course.
-A student may also want to talk with a faculty adviser, the learning center or a counselor.
+A student may also want to talk with a faculty adviser, the learning center, or a counselor.